Experiencing pain, heat and swelling in the eyelids? You could have blepharitis, inflammation that usually affects both eyes. Here’s how to treat it.

 Refractive errors are very common, causing blurred vision.
 Learn about short sightedness, astigmatism and other types of refractive errors here.

 Tunnel vision and night blindness are just 2 of the symptoms caused by the genetic eye disorder retinitis pigmentosa.
 Learn more about it here.

 A stye occurs when the glands in your eyelids become blocked and get infected.
 You may notice a small red lump or swelling on your eyelid.
 Here's what...

 Trachoma is a contagious eye infection that can cause blindness if left untreated.
 Learn how to prevent and treat trachoma.

 Spasms in the eyelid can signal fatigue, stress and in rare cases, multiple sclerosis.
 Learn about its causes and treatments and when to see a doctor.

-If left untreated, uveitis - or inflammation of the uvea, the middle layer of the wall of your eye, can lead to blindness.
-Here’s how to spot the symp...
+If left untreated, uveitis - or inflammation of the middle layer of your eye, can lead to blindness.
+Here's how to spot the symptoms of uveitis.